bansarithummar/Golang-Leetcode/0000-README.md

 678. Valid Parenthesis String
 763. Partition Labels
 846. Hand of Straights
-1899.
+1432.
+Max Difference You Can Get From Changing an Integer 1899.
 Merge Triplets to Form Target Triplet
 2566.
 Maximum Difference by Remapping a Digit